≪ Go to our review of Four Season Tents

 The Nammatj's low profile, aerodynamic design slices through wind like a hot knife cuts into butter.
 Our testers used the tent on Mt.
 Rainer, Washington; Denali (Mt.
 Mckinley, Alaska); base camping in the Mohave desert (where there are often high winds and blowing sand), and for scores of trips across the United States and Canada.
 Tunnel tents are often the best choice for polar expeditions where high winds whip unrestricted across miles of ice and snow.
 Felicity Aston, a UK-based explorer, chose the Nammatj for her epic 59-day solo journey across Antarctica; she became the first woman to ski across that continent alone.

 All Hilleberg All-Season tents have walls and vestibules that extend all the way to the ground.
 Such is not the case with many other winter tents from other brands.
 The extended length serves to reduce spindrift and splashback; the tent is much more weather resistant as a result.
-The only fly setup we've tested that is more weather resistant is found on the SlingFin HardShell, a four person expedition basecamp tent with a snow skirt that can be extended out from the tent or clipped tight underneath the tent.
+The only fly setup we've tested that is more weather resistant is found on the SlingFin HardShell, a four-person expedition basecamp tent with a snow skirt that can be extended out from the tent or clipped tight underneath the tent.

-Although the Nammatj excels for the vast majority of winter conditions it does have two limitations that could be potential drawbacks for some people.
+Although the Nammatj excels for the vast majority of winter conditions, it does have two limitations that could be potential drawbacks for some people.

 (1) The tunnel design is not as resistant to snow loading as dome tents that have a web of intersecting poles.
 Our testers reach for tunnel tents for the vast majority of winter trips because they balance weight, strength, and comfort well.
 However, for extended winter base camping or alpine climbing dome tents performs better.
-In fact, dome tents are often mandatory if you plan to leave the tent unattended for an extended period of time in foul weather (such as in an alpine/glacial basecamp).
+In fact, dome tents are often mandatory if you plan to leave the tent unattended for an extended period in foul weather (such as in an alpine/glacial basecamp).
 Then, the static strength of a dome makes the tent more likely to stay intact while you launch off on a multi-day summit bid and aren't near the tent to remove snow from it or check on the tieouts.

 (2) Alpine climbing demands a tent that is as light and compact as possible.
 The Nammatj is too big, too heavy, and its tunnel design would be a nightmare to pitch on a small ledge.
 We find that tiny tents perform best when you need to chop a tent platform with an ice axe or perch on a ledge.